DLXPlugins/alerts-dlx/readme.txt

 * <a href="https://github.com/chakra-ui/chakra-ui/tree/main/packages/components/icons/src">Chakra UI Icons</a> (GitHub)
 * <a href="https://icons.getbootstrap.com/">Bootstrap Icons</a>

+Development:

+Development happens on GitHub.
+Please <a href="https://github.com/dlxplugins/alerts-dlx">check out the GitHub code repository for AlertsDLX</a>.

 == Installation ==

 1. Search for AlertsDLX on the Add Plugins screen.